 First step is to make sure to follow the instructions on the bottle.

-If your pet has a big flea problem, you can give them another bath right away, otherwise every 7-14 days is recommended by most manufacturers.
+Can you give your dog a flea bath 2 days in a row?
+How often you can give your dog a flea bath depends if your pet has a big flea problem.
+You can give them another bath right away, otherwise every 7-14 days is recommended by most manufacturers.

 You do not want to bathe your pet everyday, this will dry out their skin and fur and your dog may end up having skin AND flea problems.